CenterForOpenScience/experimenter/docs/source/frames.md

 which is comprised of:
 - name (optional): A human readable name for this 'frame'
-- description (optional): A human readable description for this 'frame'
+- description (optional): A human readable description for this 'frame'.
-- parameters: JSON Schema defining what parameters this 'frame' accepts
-- data: JSON Schema defining what data this 'frame' outputs
+- parameters: JSON Schema defining what configuration parameters this 'frame' accepts.
+When you define an experiment that uses the frame, you will be able to specify configuration as part of the experiment definition.
+Any parameters in this section will be automatically added as properties of the component, and directly accessible as `propertyName` from templates or component logic.
+- data: JSON Schema defining what data this 'frame' outputs.
+Properties defined in this section represent properties of the component that will get serialized and sent to the server as part of the payload for this experiment.
+You can get these values by binding a value to an input box, for example, or you can define a custom computed property by that name to have more control over how a value is sent to the server.

+If you want to save the value of a configuration variables, you can reference it in both parameters *and* data.
+For example, this can be useful if your experiment randomly chooses some frame behavior when it loads for the user, and you want to save and track what value was chosen.

 #### Building out the Example